 The fringe benefit regulations provide that "working condition fringe benefits" may be paid to a volunteer as a tax-free fringe benefit, even though the volunteer does not have a profit motive.
 For these purposes, the IRS defines a volunteer as a person who provides services that have a value greater than the remuneration paid.
 Treas.
 Reg.
 1.132-5(r).
-Section 457 of the Code, which authorizes LOSAP plans, defines a volunteer in the same way as the DOL, i.e. a person who receives reimbursement of reasonable expenses, reasonable benefits, and nominal fees for services.
+Section 457 of the Code, which authorizes LOSAP plans and to which the IRS will look in determining whether a person's hours should be counted for ACA purpose, defines a volunteer in the same way as the DOL, i.e. a person who receives reimbursement of reasonable expenses, reasonable benefits, and nominal fees for services.

-"Volunteer firefighter" - Wage and Hour/Employment Issues ORS 652.050(3) states that "volunteer firefighter" means a person who performs services as a firefighter for a regularly organized fire department and whose work hours and work shifts are voluntary and whose volunteer service is not a condition of employment.
+4. "Volunteer firefighter" - Wage and Hour/Employment Issues ORS 652.050(3) states that "volunteer firefighter" means a person who performs services as a firefighter for a regularly organized fire department and whose work hours and work shifts are voluntary and whose volunteer service is not a condition of employment.
 ORS 653.020(12) exempts volunteer firefighters from state minimum wage.